 Liquids are affected to different extents by the chemical and morphological nature of particle surfaces (e.g., surface chemistry and roughness).
 The smaller the contact angle of a liquid for a solid surface, the greater the wetting.
 A knowledge of powder wetting is important to good dispersibility.
 Hence, it is often instructive to simply measure the characteristics of particles suspended in an homologous series of liquids (such as alkanols or alkanes) that have different contact angles for a given material surface.
 By doing this, one can determine which liquid provides the desired wetting (e.g., maximizing paint hue while minimizing suspension viscosity).

 The wettability is also a function of the interfacial tension between a liquid and a solid.
-This can be lowered by adding surfactants into the liquid, liquids.
+This can be lowered by adding surfactants into the liquid, which is often done when "dispersing" powders in liquids.
 As such, wettability impacts the resulting dispersed surface area.
 Hence, it is important to know, or recognize, if the dispersion liquid is a "pure" liquid, or if it is one that contains additives such as polyelectrolytes or surfactants.
-This is especially relevant when comparing suspensions from different sources (see Mageleka Application Note #1).
+This is